If you’re not already using images for all of your content, here’s some statistics to convince you why it’s important.

 Incorporate both fun and informative images.

-If you use statistics, understand that your readers love to graphs, charts, infographic.
+If you use statistics, understand that your readers love graphs, charts, infographics.

 Use images strategically to make your data visually interesting whenever you can in your content.